Anurag-Gade/OpenCV-Notes/README.md

 3) OpenCV - Python Tutorial by Geeks for Geeks
 -----------------------

 PS: Until Object Detection - Part 1, I have made the documentation on Google Colab, along with snippets of my Jupyter kernel wherever Colab was giving me issues.
-From Object Detection - Part 2, I will make the documentation entirely on Jupyter Notebook.
+From Object Detection - Part 2, I will make the documentation entirely on Jupyter Notebook, as by doing so, won't give difficulty in using the code, as one can directly copy the code from the kernel.